MethodCa/Wack-a-shoot/README.md

 - Valentina Arias - Sound Engineer

 # Development Kick-off
 Armed with enthusiasm and a clear concept, our team began the development process.
-We chose Unity as the game engine, leveraging its versatility and ease of use.
-The 3D assets and animations were crafted in Blender, giving life to a cast of whimsical characters that would pop up and dance around in unexpected ways.
+We chose Unity[^2] as the game engine, leveraging its versatility and ease of use.
+The 3D assets and animations were crafted in Blender[^3], giving life to a cast of whimsical characters that would pop up and dance around in unexpected ways.

 The team members collaborated seamlessly, with some focusing on programming the game mechanics while others worked on the delightful animations.
 Unity's compatibility with Blender facilitated a smooth integration of assets, allowing the developers to iterate quickly and fine-tune the interactive and amusing aspects of the game.